 Want to know more about my Alternative Mykonos experience?
 Then check out Have Fun Kayaking in Mykonos to see my experience.

-Alternative Mykonos – Kiki’s Taverna
+Mykonos off season – Kiki’s Taverna

 After all this talking and wonderful views and sea air, plus an early ferry from Athens that I had caught – a girl can get hungry.
 Stacey was ever prepared and just around the corner from Ag.
 Sostis church is Kiki’s taverna.
 Oh – WOW!
 Not just the views from the patio seating area, not just the huge meat served (cooked on the outside grill), but the array of salads to choose from!
 Even if you’re a vegetarian, you can’t go wrong if you go to Kiki’s.